Snowton/personal-site-2/content/timeline.md

 - Made AIME (109.5 and 105)
     - Accepted into Math Prize for Girls
 - Inducted into NHS
+- 1600 on SAT
+- AP Scholar with Distinction

 **Other commitments**
 - Audited CS671